Clinical programs at Akron Law

-In the Trademark Clinic, students assist businesses and individuals in protecting their trademark rights under the supervision of a licensed trademark attorney.
-The Trademark Clinic is one of a handful of clinics throughout the country that has been specially designated by the U.S. Patent and Trademark Office to allow law students to prosecute trademark applications.
-In the clinic, students gain valuable skills sought by employers, such as interviewing clients, conducting trademark searches, drafting opinion letters, preparing and filing trademark applications, and responding to office actions.
+The Trademark Clinic engages students to assist businesses and individuals in protecting their trademark rights under the supervision of a licensed trademark attorney.
+The Akron clinic is one of a handful of law school clinics throughout the country that have been specially designated by the United States Patent and Trademark Office to allow law students to prosecute trademark applications.

 Small Entrepreneur and Economic Development (SEED) Clinic